d-little/ansible-role-aix-etc_configs/README.md

   - The file will be created if it does not exist using `root:system/640` permissions
   - If the file does not have `root:system/640` permissions they will be set.
 - Each dict has two attributes, `msg_src` and `rotation`.
-  - `msg_src` contains either a string to be directly translated and used for the msg_src
+  - `msg_src` contains either a string or a list to be directly translated and used for the msg_src
   - `rotation` is the rotation pattern to use.
   - See [IBM's documentation](https://www.ibm.com/support/knowledgecenter/en/ssw_aix_72/filesreference/syslog.conf.html?origURL=ssw_aix_72/com.ibm.aix.files/syslog.conf.htm) for more information